UpSkillCobol/lab2/Part2/documentation/convention.md

 - All upper-case;
 - If more than one word, should be separated by a hyphen;
 - The program must be well structured with a good use of *PERFORM*;
-- The use of *GO TO* are strictly forbidden.
+- The use of *GO TO* is strictly forbidden.
 </br>

 ### COMMENTS